Kyle Biggar

-Kyle K. Biggar, Ph.D (born 1986) is a Canadian biochemist and molecular biologist.
+Kyle K. Biggar (born 1986) is a Canadian biochemist and molecular biologist.
 He has been a professor of biochemistry, chemistry, and biology at Carleton University in Ottawa, Canada since 2017.
 Biggar was the 2016 recipient of the John Charles Polanyi Prize for his outstanding work in early career research.

 Biography

 Kyle Kevin Biggar was born in 1986 in Summerside, Prince Edward Island.
 Biggar studied Biology and Chemistry at St. Francis Xavier University (B.Sc) in Antigonish, Nova-Scotia, Canada, and Biology and Biochemistry at Carleton University (Ph.D 2013).
 His doctoral research focused on the biochemistry of physiological stress response.
 The well-known Canadian biochemist Kenneth B. Storey was his thesis advisor during his graduate studies at Carleton University.
 After completing a post-doctoral fellowship at the University of Western Ontario Schulich School of Medicine and Dentistry, Biggar came back to his alma mater to become an assistant professor of Biochemistry as of 2016.